 See the Flight School tutorial “Fighter Basics” for a walk-through of some of these maneuvers.

 Tap this button, then enter your Apple ID or Google Play account password.
 Confirm you want to buy the aircraft and it will unlock along with any challenges that it features in.
-If you ever lose access to aircraft you know you previously purchased, tap the gear from the main screen to enter the settings screen.
-Here you can tap “Restore Purchases” and follow the steps to unlock owned aircraft.
+If you ever lose access to aircraft you know you previously purchased, log in to the store ID you used to make the original purchase, then use the purchase option again.
+Neither Apple nor Google will allow people to make duplicate purchases, so you will not be charged again.

-To update X‑Plane 10 Mobile on Apple devices such as iPads, iPhones, and iPods, go to the Apple App Store (found on the device’s “home page”), then tap Updates down at the bottom of the screen (selected in Figure 21).
+To update X‑Plane Mobile on Apple devices such as iPads, iPhones, and iPods, go to the Apple App Store, then tap Updates down at the bottom of the screen (selected in Figure 29).

 There, tap the Update All button in the top left corner to install any updates available on all apps on the device, or scroll through the application list to X‑Plane and tap the Update button on the right side to update only it.

-The device will prompt for the ID and password which were used to purchase the application, then it will automatically download and install the updates.
+The device may prompt for the ID and password which were used to purchase the application, then it will automatically download and install the updates.

 On Android devices, updates are made through the Google Play Store.
-Tap the green “Apps” icon, then tap the menu icon (the three lines at the top left) and select “My apps” from the list.
-Figure 22 shows the X‑Plane 10 Flight Simulator app under the section for updates.
+Tap the hamburger menu icon (the three lines at the top left) and select “My apps & games” from the list.
+Figure 30 shows the X‑Plane Flight Simulator app under the section for updates.
 Tap “Update” to install the latest version.

 The most common technical issue that X‑Plane customer support encounters with the X‑Plane applications is caused by the hardware exceeding its RAM allocation.